Clitheroe Castle: Origin

-Later 12th to 14th century
+Later 12th to 14th centuries

 New construction work was carried out in the late 12th century by Robert de Lacy (died 1193).
-This Robert died without an heir, and his lands passed to his cousin, and to on her grandson Roger, the constable of Chester.
+This Robert died without an heir, and his lands passed to his cousin, and then to her grandson Roger, the constable of Chester.
 He changed his surname to de Lacy and his descendants would also be the Earls of Lincoln (from 1232).

 The castle was garrisoned due to the rebellion of Richard I's brother, Prince John, in the 1190s.
 During the early 14th century repairs were carried out to buildings within the castle and a new gate was built.
 When Henry de Lacy, 3rd Earl of Lincoln died in London in 1311, ownership of his properties passed to Thomas, 2nd Earl of Lancaster who had been married to his daughter and heiress Alice.
 When Sir Adam Banastre led a rebellion against the earl in 1315, Clitheroe was amongst the castles raided for weapons.
-Lancaster's property escheated following his attainder and death in 1322, his brother Henry was later be granted his lands, which subsequently became part of the Duchy of Lancaster.
+Lancaster's property was transferred to the crown (escheated) following his attainder and death in 1322; his brother Henry was later granted his lands, which subsequently became part of the Duchy of Lancaster.

-15th to 17th century
+15th to 17th centuries

 In the 15th century, additional repairs were undertaken and a new chamber was built in 1425.
 During the Wars of the Roses, Edward IV ordered £200 be spent on repairs to the castle, but afterwards it seems to have fallen into disrepair.
-Duchy records for the honour, show that the castle had a constable and a porter in the 1480s.
-A survey in 1602 described the castle as very ruinous, warning that buildings were very likely to fall down, with another in 1608, stating that parts of the decayed buildings had actually collapsed.
+Duchy records for the honour show that the castle had a constable and a porter in the 1480s.
+A survey in 1602 described the castle as very ruinous, warning that buildings were very likely to fall down, with another in 1608 stating that parts of the decayed buildings had actually collapsed.

 In 1644, during the Civil War, Prince Rupert left a garrison at the castle on his way to relieve the parliamentarian siege of York.
 They repaired the main gateway and stocked the castle with provisions, only to abandon it following the royalist loss at the Battle of Marston Moor.
 When the Lancashire militia was ordered to disband in 1649, they refused, occupying the castle for a brief period in a dispute over unpaid wages.
 The same year Clitheroe was among a number of castles that parliament decided should be 'slighted' to prevent further use, although it is uncertain what demolition work actually resulted.
 The 19th-century conservation and buttressing of the keep destroyed parts of the original fabric which could have preserved evidence of the slighting.
-The castles materials, including timbers, stone, and slate from the chapel roof, were valued for removal.
+The castle's materials, including timbers, stone, and slate from the chapel roof, were valued for removal.

 In 1660 the castle and its honour were given as a reward to the first Duke of Albemarle by Charles II for helping him to regain the crown.
 From the late 17th century, the castle became the residence of the steward of the honour.
 Occupants of the castle include John Barcroft of Colne (who died there in 1782).